natoriamilligan/app-deployment/steps.md

    3. Build docker image
    4. Tag image
    5. Push image
-   6. Confirm that image was successfully push to the ECR repository
+8. Force new deployment for your task and confirm that image was successfully push to the ECR repository
 8. Set up Github Actions for automatic deployments